FSQuintino/extended_beta_model/README.md

 ## Overview

 This page provides the codes for generating random variables, estimation, and data fitting used in Vila, Quintino and Bourguignon (2026).
-An extended bimodal beta distribution based on correlated gamma random variables.
+Modeling double bounded data based on correlated gamma random variables.
 Preprint.

 ## Author Information